Flutterby is medicine for the soul.

 - Atlanta, Georgia International Conference of Thanatology Association--dramatic presentation

-- Orlando, Florida National Hospice and Palliative Care Organization Conference (November, 2012)--dramatic presentation
+- Orlando, Florida National Hospice and Palliative Care Organization Conference--dramatic presentation

 - Collaborating artist for Visionaries & Voices Art Auction Gala